JLab_logo_text_white1.jpg

 C

-To adjust and/or determine either: (i) The response or reading of an instrument relative to a standard (e.g., primary, secondary, or tertiary) or to a series of conventionally true values or (ii) The strength of a radiation source relative to a standard (e.g., primary, secondary, or tertiary) or conventionally true value.
+To adjust and/or determine either: (1) The response or reading of an instrument relative to a standard (e.g., primary, secondary, or tertiary) or to a series of conventionally true values or (2) The strength of a radiation source relative to a standard (e.g., primary, secondary, or tertiary) or conventionally true value.

-The provision of emergency ventilation and external chest compressions to maintain a steady flow of blood and oxygen for a person whose heart and/or lungs have stopped functioning.
+An emergency procedure consisting of artificial respiration and external chest compressions to maintain a steady flow of blood and oxygen for a person whose heart and/or lungs have stopped functioning.
+(See http://www.jlab.org/div_dept/train/ to schedule training.)

 change driver